giedrius-N/obsto-cpp/README.md

 - Use `Scripts\runClangtidy.cmd` to run static code analysis on the `App` and `Core` project files.
 Configuration and enabled checks are defined in `.clang-tidy` at the repository root.

+## Known Limitations

+obsto currently operates as an unauthenticated service over plaintext connections.

-## Known limitations / future work
+Planned future work includes:

-The current version is designed as a streamlined, unauthenticated system operating over plain transport:

-- TLS / Encryption: Operates on plaintext connections.
-Supporting TLS handshakes and encrypted transport across both protocols is planned for future iterations.
+- TLS / encrypted transport

-- Authentication & Access Control: Designed without access restrictions or auth command support (such as HTTP Basic Auth or RESP AUTH).
-Future updates will introduce access control models.
+- Authentication
+- Access control
+- Additional storage and deployment options

+---

 ## License